What Do Travel Agents Do? (And How Do They Do It?)

 7. Travel agents have access to Commissions, perks, and upgrades:

-Along with commissions, agents might also have access to perks and upgrades that they can extend to their clients.
-How do you know what these are?
+How do you know if there are perks or upgrades?
 It depends on the supplier.
 But travel agents are the ones who will wade through all at the info to help book the best trip.

 8. Travel agents Can price match:

-It's a myth that a trip is automatically going to be more expensive if you book through an agent.
-In travel agent portals, agents have the ability to find a lower cost for the same (exact) trip and submit a price match is they find one.
+In travel agent portals, agents may have the ability submit a price match if they find a lower priced option elsewhere.
 Is a travel agent going to spend 10 hours trying to save $20 on a $8,000 trip?
 I sure hope not.
 But at the end of the day, they ARE going make sure that travelers get the best value for clients considering overall costs, upgrades etc.

 This really just touches the surface.
-The most exciting part is yet to come, where you can see travel agents in action!
-Read on to check out the videos where you’ll be able to see it all in action!
+The most exciting part is yet to come, where you can see what travel agents do in action!

 Not only do agents have access to different booking platforms, but agents also ensure they have all the client information they need to book their trip.